replicatedhq/replicated-docs/docs/enterprise/image-registry-embedded-cluster.md

 ```

 Garbage collection is triggered automatically when a new application version is deployed.
 The `admin-console garbage-collect-images` command can be used to trigger it manually.
-For more information, see [kots admin-console garbage-collect-images](https://kots.io/kots-cli/admin-console/garbage-collect-images/) in the kots CLI documentation.
+For more information, see [admin-console garbage-collect-images](../reference/kots-cli-admin-console-garbage-collect-images/) in the kots CLI documentation.

 ### Restoring deleted images
 Deleted images may be reloaded from application and the Replicated admin console air gap bundles using the `admin-console push-images` command.
-For more information, see [kots admin-console push-images](https://kots.io/kots-cli/admin-console/push-images/) in the kots CLI documentation.
+For more information, see [admin-console push-images](../reference/kots-cli-admin-console-push-images/) in the kots CLI documentation.

 For an example of using the `admin-console push-images` command, see [Installing in an air gapped environment](installing-existing-cluster-airgapped).